WordPress/openverse/documentation/projects/proposals/additional_search_views/20230719-implementation_plan_additional_search_views.md

 <!-- List any succinct expected products from this implementation plan. -->

-API returns all media with the selected tag, from the selected source or by the selected creator, sorted by date added to Openverse.
+API returns all media with the selected tag, from the selected source or by the selected creator within a given source, sorted by date added to Openverse.

 Frontend allows to browse media items by a selected creator, source, or with a selected tag using URLs like `/<mediaType>/collection?tag=tagName`,